Sinking World: The Plastic Ocean Project by Andreas Franke

 Since 2011, Franke has carried out three Sinking World projects: on the wrecks of the Vandenberg, the Stavronikita and the Mohawk.
 The projects were supported by exhibitions in the United States and Europe, both underwater and on land.

-Franke’s newest projects build upon the interest in the ocean generated by The Sinking World to draw attention to the issues he cares about, such as the need to rid the oceans of plastic, through the Plastic Ocean Project and the need to rid the world of nuclear weapons through the upcoming Nuclear Fleet .
+Franke’s project build upon the interest in the ocean generated by The Sinking World to draw attention to the issues he cares about, such as the need to rid the oceans of plastic, through the Plastic Ocean Project and the need to rid the world of nuclear weapons through the upcoming Nuclear Fleet .

 Andreas Franke is a photographer.
 Father.
 Passionate diver.
 He travels the world and has always enjoyed the unmistakable beauty of nature.
 He took tons of pictures of this beauty.
 This is what he is doing best.